SHORT-TERM STUDY VISA

 You cannot:

-If you need a visa, you must apply online before you come to the UK.
+If you need a Standard Visitor visa, you must apply online before you travel to the UK and attend an appointment at a visa application centre.

 The earliest you can apply is 3 months before you travel.